Eddie Wittchow: Playing career

+Junior

 As a teenager in Minnesota, Wittchow attended Burnsville High School where he competed on their hockey team in the Lake Conference.
 As a junior in 2009–10, he scored two goals and six assists as his team was eliminated in the semifinals of the Section 2AA tournament.
 Following that season, Wittchow entered his first year of National Hockey League (NHL) draft eligibility but was not chosen by any team.
 He returned to Burnsville High School for his senior year where he broke out offensively, recording 11 goals and 15 assists in 28 games.
 Wittchow credited his improvement to his growth spurt and off-season training at FHIT.
 As a result of his improved play, Wittchow was named to Team Minnesota for the six-team Minnesota NIT tournament and was drafted 4th overall by the Waterloo Black Hawks of the United States Hockey League (USHL).
-Wittchow was also extended a scholarship to play for the Wisconsin Badgers men's ice hockey team following high school but he declined to continue his development.
+Wittchow was also extended a scholarship to play for the Wisconsin Badgers of the Following his freshman season, the Badgers moved from the National Collegiate Athletic Association (NCAA)'s Western Collegiate Hockey Association (WCHA) following high school but he declined to continue his development.

-Leading up to the 2011 NHL Entry Draft, Wittchow was ranked 111th overall for North American skaters by the NHL Central Scouting Bureau.
+Leading up to the 2011 NHL entry draft, Wittchow was ranked 111th overall for North American skaters by the NHL Central Scouting Bureau.
 In June, Wittchow was selected in the sixth round of the draft by the Florida Panthers.
 Following the draft, Wittchow joined the Black Hawks and finished the season with five goals with 13 assists.
 He finished his only USHL season with a selection for their All-Rookie team.
-While playing with the Black Hawks, Wittchow reconsidered Wisconsin's offer and committed to play for the team during their 2012–13 season.
+While playing with the Black Hawks, Wittchow reconsidered Wisconsin's offer and committed to play for the team during the next season.

 Collegiate

-Wittchow joined the Badgers for their 2012–13 season and played alongside Joe Faust.
-Over 29 games, he recorded three assists and 28 penalty minutes as the team won the Western Collegiate Hockey Association's (WCHA) playoff championship to reach the NCAA tournament.
-Following his freshman season, the Badgers moved from the Western Collegiate Hockey Association to the Big Ten Conference.
+Wittchow joined the Badgers for the 2012–13 season and in a defense pairing with Joe Faust.
+Over 29 games, he recorded three assists and 28 penalty minutes as the team won the WCHA's playoff championship to reach the NCAA tournament.
+Following his freshman season, the Badgers moved from the WCHA to the Big Ten Conference.

 During a game against the University of Minnesota in January 2016, Wittchow was issued a disqualification penalty for his hit on Tommy Novak and suspended for three games.
 Wittchow graduated from Wisconsin at the end of the season with a degree in economics.